Pells31/Vehicle-Make-and-Model-Recognition/README.md

 pretrained features are similar enough to our vehicle dataset, and therefore we can train on top of the network (as opposed to at a stage earlier in the network, where learned features are more general).

-Two popular VMMR datasets, Stanford Cars and VMMRdb, were unified for this undertaking.
+Two popular VMMR datasets, **Stanford Cars** and **VMMRdb**, were unified for this undertaking.
 This was to ensure adequate amounts of training data.
 Especially from the VMMRdb data, images are of varying qualities and taken from multiple view angles; hopefully this will allow for greater generalization ability of the trained network.

 The VMMRdb dataset had many classes with few datapoints.
 These classes and associated samples were removed.

-Stratified sampling was used...

-Data augmentation was used...
+**Stratified Sampling** was used in order to ensure the training, validation, and test sets have equal proportions of samples of each target class.
+This is especially important because the dataset suffers from imbalance.

+**Data Augmentation** was used in order to synthetically increase the amount of training data per class.

+## Future Work
+- To improve the system, further data could be acquired in order to increase the number of classes that the model is trained on.
+This would allow for a more comprehensive vehicle recognition system, able to identify many more makes and models.
+- Additional data augmentation transformations could be implemented (possibly with pre-computation) to allow training on classes which inherently have an insufficient number of training examples.

 ## References
 - [VMMRdb](https://github.com/faezetta/VMMRdb)